The Passover Kitchen Diaries: Anatomy of a Week in the Home Kitchen Trenches

 My cooking schedule never changes, so let me rattle it off for you.
-Let me add an important detail I apply across the board: I store everything in sealed containers, and label them, the obsessive-compulsive way: The secret of my food staying always fresh.
+Let me add an important detail I apply across the board: I store everything in sealed containers, and label them, the obsessive-compulsive (that’s right, Type A!) way: The secret of my food staying always fresh.
 Need I add, no double-dipping ever?

 - Peel oranges and make zest.
 Peel lemons and make zest.
 Place zest in snack ziplock bags and in the freezer.

 - Make lemonade.
 Bring 8 (yes eight!
 I never serve soda) liter bottles of minimally processed lemon juice with sugar to boil, then allow the mixture to cool before pouring it back into the bottles, through a funnel.
 These can stay outside.
 At each meal I put some of this lemonade concentrate in a large pitcher, and add water and ice and mix.

 - Make strawberry rhubarb sauce.
 Lots of it.
 We call it affectionately poo-poo sauce.
 These can stay in the refrigerator the whole week.

 - Soak all greens: Each in separate bowls with cold water and loads of kosher salt.
 Cilantro, parsley, dill, basil leaves, mint leaves, swiss chard.
 Then wash thoroughly and place in a colander to dry.
 Then roll each separately in a towel, and put in a bag, towel and all.